 Post-9/11 GI Bill

-If you are seeking education or training opportunities and have served on active duty after September 10, 2001, you may be eligible for the Post-9/11 GI Bill.
-The Post-9/11 GI Bill is the largest expansion of education benefits since the Montgomery GI Bill.
+If you need help paying for school or job training and you’ve served on active duty after September 10, 2001, you may qualify for the Post-9/11 GI Bill.
+Find out if you can get education benefits through the Post-9/11 GI Bill.

-- You meet the basic requirements for any GI Bill program.
+- You qualify for any GI Bill program, and

-- You have served on active duty for at least 90 days, whether continuous or interrupted, after September 10, 2001.
+- You’ve served on active duty for at least 90 days—with or without a break in service—after September 10, 2001.

 - Tuition and fees

-- A monthly housing allowance (for those attending more than half time)
+- Money for housing (if you’re in school more than half time)

-The benefit amount varies according to where you use the benefit, the amount of your active-duty service since September 10, 2001, and how many credits or training hours you are taking.
+The benefit amount depends on which school you go to, how much active-duty service you’ve had since September 10, 2001, and how many credits or training hours you’re taking.

-- Pays eligible individuals a Basic Allowance for Housing (BAH) based on the cost of living for the specific location of your school.
+- A Basic Allowance for Housing (BAH) based on the cost of living where your school is located

-- Provides up to 36 months of education benefits, generally payable for 15 years following your release from active duty
+- Up to 36 months of education benefits, in most cases payable for 15 years after your release from active duty

-- Uses a percentage-of-maximum-benefit scale based on how much active service you have had since September 10, 2001
+- A percentage-of-maximum-benefit scale based on how much active service you’ve had since September 10, 2001

 Example: If you had 90 days of active service since September 10, 2001, you would qualify for 40% of the maximum amount.
 Three years of active service would qualify you for 100% of the benefit.

-- The Yellow Ribbon Program may provide additional support to cover higher private-school and out-of-state tuition and fees.
+- You may be able to get money through the Yellow Ribbon Program to cover higher private-school and out-of-state tuition and fees.
+Learn about the Yellow Ribbon Program.

-Get information about the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) for dependents of Servicemembers who died in the line of duty after September 10, 2001.
+- The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) offers Post-9/11 GI Bill benefits to children and surviving spouses of Servicemembers who died in the line of duty after September 10, 2001.
+Learn more about the Fry Scholarship.

 Types of training

-The following types of programs and courses may be used under the Post-9/11 GI Bill:
+You can use these types of programs and courses under the Post-9/11 GI Bill:

 - Correspondence training